semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Working with jobs

-Apart from the `sem get` command that can be used for all kinds of resources, the commands for working with `jobs` cannot be used with the other kinds of Semaphore 2.0 resources.
+Apart from the `sem get` command that can be used for all kinds of resources, the commands for working with `jobs` cannot be used with the other types of Semaphore 2.0 resources.
 The list of commands for working with `jobs` includes the `sem attach`, `sem logs` and `sem port-forward` commands.

 ### sem attach

-The `sem attach` command allows you to connect to the Virtual Machine (VM) of a running job using SSH.
-However, as soon as the job ends, the SSH session will automatically finish and the SSH connection will be closed.

 The `sem attach` command works with running jobs only and is helpful for debugging the operations of a `job`.

+The `sem attach` command allows you to connect to the Virtual Machine (VM) of a running job using SSH and execute any commands you want.
+However, as soon as the job ends, the SSH session will automatically end and the SSH connection will be closed.

 In order to be able to connect to the VM of the `job` that interests you, you will need to include the following command in the relevant `job` block of the